TheWatcher/twscript/docs/TWTrapPhysStateCtrl.md

 (ie: `TWTrapPhysStateCtrlRotVel=;`) then the default of `0, 0, 0` is used.
 Note that, as with TWTrapPhysStateCtrlFacing, the first value of the vector is the bank, the second is the pitch, and the third is the heading.

-### Parameter: TWTrapPhysStateCtrlDebug
-- Type: `boolean`
-- Default: `false`

-If this is set to true, debugging messages will be written to the monolog to help trace problems with the script.
-Note that if you set this parameter to true, and see no new output in the monolog, double-check that you have twscript loaded!